apolloteapot/blog/_posts/2024-05-01-vulnlab-unintended.markdown

 	})
 ```

-First `saltedpwd` is the SHA256 hash of the password entered by the user concatenated with the salt.
+First `saltedpwd` is the SHA256 hash of the plaintext password entered by the user concatenated with the salt.
 Then `noncedpwd` is the SHA256 hash of the nonce concatenated with `saltedpwd`, which is then sent as the `password` parameter to `login.cgi`.

-Next, this is where `server-passphrase` is used:
+Next, this is how `server-passphrase` is used on the backend:

 <https://github.com/duplicati/duplicati/blob/e927e7230dc5806990614235dca2d64073fd43aa/Duplicati.Library.RestAPI/Database/ServerSettings.cs#L39>